tangent-vector/mangle/README.md

 The goals of Mangle include:

+ * Require minimal effort to adopt.
  * Allow literate programs to be as readable as possible in their original (text) form.
  * Make literate programs pleasant to read when viewed as Markdown files on GitHub.

- * Require minimal effort to adopt.
+Mangle is still a work in progress, so stability is not currently its strong suit.

 Getting Started
 ---------------

 In order to use Mangle in a project, you can just copy the `mangle.c` file as well as `mangle.sh` and/or `mangle.bat` into your source tree.
-The batch file (for Windows) and shell script (for everything else) will try to build an executable from `mangle.c` when you run them the first time (or when `mangle.c` changes), and re-use it thereafter.

 In order to generate source and documentation files for a project, simply pass all of the literate source files to `mangle.bat` (for Windows) or `mangle.sh` (for everything else):